czonios/task-gopher/README.md

 ```

 #### Set environment variables

-Create a `.env` file in the root directory of the project, and add the following environment variables:
+The application tries to read a `.env` file in the root directory of the project and load the environment variables it contains.
+The `.env` file is optional, but the following environment variables must be set:
 - `ADDRESS` the address of the server
 - `PORT` the port the server runs on